 Refactoring the code

-By adding the following sections to my package.json file, it makes it easy to simply run npm test
+By adding the following sections to my package.json file, it makes it easy to simply run npm test to run all of the unit tests:

 I then moved all of by business logic to a separate yeltzland-speech module, and checked the tests still passed after each change, and I’m pretty confident I didn’t introduce any problems even though the code logic has been significantly refactored.